 Lastly (and no Judge will ever tell you that this is another reason), but when a defendant represents himself, it often gives the Judge a headache and makes court proceedings take much longer than necessary.
 That’s because defendants who represent themselves are unlikely to have the proper legal knowledge to effectively and expeditiously handle the case in court.
 That often adds up to judges who may become annoyed by having to explain and re-explain proper court procedures to pro se defendants or judges who may need to work a longer day than necessary.
 It should come as no surprise that having an upset judge is not a benefit to anyone’s case.

 Contact Our DUI Defense Attorneys in Chicago

-The best way to avoid a DUI conviction is to not drink and drive.
-That said, there may come a time when you find yourself in police custody, wondering if you may have underestimated the amount you drank.
-If that's the case, don't admit guilt and call a DUI attorney in Chicago immediately.
+The best way to avoid a DUI conviction is, of course, to not drink and drive.
+That being said, there may come a time when you find yourself in police custody, wondering if you may have underestimated the amount you drank.
+When that happens, remain silent and call a Chicago DUI lawyer immediately.

 The legal team at Mitchell S. Sexner & Associates LLC is made up of experienced advocates who know the best ways to protect you, your driving privileges, and your future.
-Call (312) 644-0444 any time of the day or night for free, no-obligation information about how we can help you.
+We will pursue the best course possible for you, which may result in reduced charges or a complete dismissal of your traffic charges.

 Former Assistant State’s Attorney and founding member of Mitchell S. Sexner & Associates LLC, Mitchell S. Sexner urges anyone cited for DUI in Illinois to call his offices and talk to a member of his knowledgeable team, covering Chicago and all counties in Northern Illinois.
 Call (312) 644-0444 today for a free consultation.
 Your reputation, good name, and freedom may depend upon it.